4sllan/nuxt-simple-auth/README.md

 ### Strategies

 The **strategies** configuration follows the structure below, starting with a name of your choice to set up the package.
-The available options are listed in the table, indicating which ones are required and which are optional.
+The available options are listed, indicating which are **required** and which are **optional**.

 As configurações das **strategies** seguem a estrutura abaixo, iniciando com um nome de sua escolha para configurar o pacote.
-As opções disponíveis estão listadas na tabela, indicando quais são obrigatórias e quais são opcionais.
+As opções disponíveis estão listadas, indicando quais são **obrigatórias** e quais são **opcionais**.

 #### Configuration